bufbuild/buf/README.md

 <a id="features"></a>

 - The ability to manage Protobuf assets, including [plugins] and [templates], on the [Buf Schema Registry][bsr] (BSR).
-- A [linter][lint_usage] that enforces good API design choices and structure.
+- A [linter][lint.usage] that enforces good API design choices and structure.
-- A [breaking change detector][breaking_usage] that enforces compatibility at the source code or wire level.
+- A [breaking change detector][breaking_usage] that enforces compatibility at the sourfce code or wire level.
 - A [generator][generate_usage] that invokes your protoc plugins based on a configurable [template][templates].
   A [`protoc` replacement][protoc] that uses Buf's [high-performance Protobuf compiler][compiler].
 - A configurable file [builder][build_usage] that produces [Images], our extension of Protobuf's native [FileDescriptorSets][filedescriptorset].